 To this end, you are encouraged to spend some time identifying your own aims and objectives for CPD.
 You may wish to address areas of relative weakness in your professional work as an osteopath, or enhance existing skills, pursue career goals or professional interests, and/or contribute to activities intended to benefit the profession as a whole.
-Please refer to Section 4.1 Reviewing, reflecting and identifying your CPD learning needs, page 14 for further details.
+Please refer to Section 4.1 Reviewing, reflecting and identifying your CPD learning needs, page 13 for further details.

-You may find it useful to focus on issues which are common areas of notifications, such as informed consent and communication.
+You may find it useful to focus on issues which are commonly the subject of notifications, such as informed consent and communication.

 The CPD scheme allows flexibility to choose from a wide range of CPD activities, but it is important that these are suited to your needs.
-Bear in mind also that at least eight hours of CPD must fall within the category Learning with others.
-Table 1 on page 10 offers examples of CPD activities you may wish to consider.
+Table 1 on page 9 offers examples of CPD activities you may wish to consider.